ViktorLor/SlotmachineRaspberryNFCInterface/README.md

 # DiplomClienten

-C# Program for Raspberry Pi and NFC-Reading including a display and a GUI
+C# Program for Raspberry Pi's to automatically read NFC for different slot machines.